-3.2.
+3.5.
 Cluster Options

-Cluster options, as you'd expect, control how the cluster behaves when confronted with certain situations.
+Cluster options, as you might expect, control how the cluster behaves when confronted with certain situations.

 They are grouped into sets and, in advanced configurations, there may be more than one.
-For now we will describe the simple case where each option is present at most once.
+1 For now we will describe the simple case where each option is present at most once.